Kevin Durant’s Decision To Leave Warriors For Nets ‘Made No Sense,’ Says Joe Lacob

 What Lacob said is true.
 The Warriors undeniably have most of the things that can convince a player to stay.
 However, it turned out that Durant was looking for something else and was determined to have a fresh start on a new team that would appreciate his talent more.
 Unfortunately, as of now, Durant is yet to play a single game as a Net as he’s expected to spend the entire 2019-20 NBA season recovering from an injury.

 Meanwhile, since losing Durant in the 2019 NBA free agency, nothing has gone well for the Warriors.
-Like Durant, Klay Thompson would also miss the entire 2019-20 NBA season due to injury and though Stephen Curry is set to return soon, it is less likely to be enough to save the Warriors.
+Like Durant, Klay Thompson would also miss the entire 2019-20 NBA season due to injury.
+Although Stephen Curry is set to return soon, it isn’t likely to be enough to save the Warriors.
 As of now, the Warriors hold the worst record in the league and have a higher chance of winning the lottery.

 Luckily, the Warriors aren’t expected to remain at the bottom of the league for long.
 If everything goes according to their plan, the Warriors are set to have all their core players in perfect shape before the start of the 2020-21 NBA season.
 Also, rumors have been circulating that the Warriors will be active on the trade market, searching for their fourth star in the summer of 2020.